|

 What The Readers Say

 "You guys have written an EXCELLENT guide.
 Thank you.
-It's beautifully written, and perfect for a lay-person."
-David C. Lowell, West Milford, New Jersey
+It's beautifully written, and perfect for a lay-person." – David C. Lowell, West Milford, New Jersey

-" I can't thank you enough for such wonderful, fast, and hassle-free service."
-Albert W. Weggeman, Green Valley, Arizona
+"I can't thank you enough for such wonderful, fast, and hassle-free service." – Albert W. Weggeman, Green Valley, Arizona

 "It was well worth the price.
 I wrote a letter to the judge using some really profound language I took from the guide, and the judge decided in my favor.
 So I want to say thanks.
-I got the result I wanted!"
-Kathleen Diamond, Bay Shore, New York
+I got the result I wanted!" – Kathleen Diamond, Bay Shore, New York

 Our Guarantee

 If you are not satisfied with the guide, you may return it for a full refund, no questions asked.
-If you lose the file computer crash, whatever anytime in the next year, we will replace it at no charge.
+If you lose the file – computer crash, whatever – anytime in the next year, we will replace it at no charge.
 (Our privacy policy is short: we don't sell information, and never have.)

-Fighting Slander - Personal Edition a 66 page guide in PDF format. $19.95.
+Fighting Slander - Personal Edition – a 70 page guide in PDF format. $19.95.

-Fighting Slander - Business Edition a 73 page guide in PDF format. $24.95.
+Fighting Slander - Business Edition – a 78 page guide in PDF format. $24.95.

-This contains all the material in the personal edition, plus additional material not listed in the table of contents below about the particular problems businesses and organizations face with media exposure, competitors' slander, and whispering campaigns.
+This contains all the material in the personal edition, plus additional material – not listed in the table of contents below – about the particular problems businesses and organizations face with media exposure, competitors' slander, and whispering campaigns.
 It may also be useful for public figures, or those in the news a lot.

-The guide is fully readable and printable.
-The download link will be emailed to you within 30 minutes.
-The charge will be billed through our parent company Hastings Research.
-Please note that the download link will arrive in an email from "Hastings Research", not Dancing with Lawyers (in case you have spam filters set up).
+The charge will be billed through our parent company as "Hastings Research".
+Please note that the download link will arrive in an email from "Hastings Research" not DancingwithLawyers.com (in case you have spam filters set up).

 Fighting Slander Table of Contents

-Third Edition, updated and expanded.
+Fourth Edition, updated and expanded February 2012.

 Introduction